 Cost Savings on Materials

-You’ll save on materials, too – especially if your product requires repackaging.
+You’ll save on materials, too.
+Especially if your product requires repackaging.
 It’s always more cost-effective to put your value-added services as close to the end of your supply chain as possible.
-By integrating packaging and storage into a single operation, you can customize your secondary packaging more cost-effectively and closer to demand.
+By integrating packaging and storage into a single operation, you customize your secondary packaging more cost-effectively and closer to demand.

 More travel means more opportunities for something to break or get lost.
-Cut down on product loss by cutting back on transportation.
+Reduce product loss by cutting back on transportation.

 Trust CWI Logistics for Your Packaging and Distribution Needs